alonot/petri-back/readme.md

 # Petrichor backend

-Every response from the api will atleast contain following-
+Every response(except for authentication error) from the api will atleast contain following-
 ```javascript
     {
         "status":number:"status_code",